-- MAJOR REQUIREMENT - Complete the AA or AS major requirements as detailed in the Degree and Certificate section of this catalog.
+- MAJOR REQUIREMENT - Complete the AA major requirements.

-- GENERAL EDUCATION REQUIREMENT - Students may choose to complete Option 1 (OCC AA GE), Option 1 (OCC AS GE), Option 2 (CSU GE), or Option 3 (IGETC) to satisfy the general education requirement.
+- GENERAL EDUCATION REQUIREMENT - Students may choose to complete Option 1 (OCC AA GE), Option 2 (CSU GE), or Option 3 (IGETC) to satisfy the general education requirement.
 See the General Education Patterns section of this catalog for more information.

 |Complete four (4) semesters of one language:||18-20|

 |Elementary French 1|

 |Elementary French 2|

 |Elementary German 2|

 |Elementary Italian 2|